treeman/mining-incorporated/README.md

 * Develop guiobjects and collections
     Need to be able to style everything in collection
 * Cool pixelated graphics.
+* Extend fmt to allow precision and long types, possibly.

 * Consider Command pattern with actors to handle input
 * Flyweight pattern for tile handling?